AY1920S1-CS2113T-F09-3/main/docs/CS2113T-F09-3-Eggventory-UG.md

 - Parameters in {Braces} can be repeated multiple times in the same command, separated by a space.
 E.g. `add template <TemplateName>  {<StockCode> <Quantity>}` , more \<StockCode\> \<Quantity\> pairs can be added after the first pair as such: `loan add A0191234A R500 20 R250 10 R100 5`

 -   **[coming in v2.0]** Some commands have optional parameters available.
-Optional parameters are added to the end of the corresponding command, after all mandatory parameters.
+Optional parameters are added to the end of the corresponding command, after all the mandatory parameters.
 E.g. `add stock R500 50 “500-ohm Resistors” -st Resistors` , will create a new stock, and placed under the “Resistors” Stock Type with the “-st” tag.

 ### 3.1 Viewing help: ``help``